 In addition, we are happy to have our consultants come to your class and give a brief five-to-ten minute presentation about the Writing Center and how we work with student writers.
 We find that having someone from the Writing Center come to a class also increases the likelihood that students from that class will make appointments with us.

 Some instructors require students to visit the Writing Center as part of their course requirements.
 We are always grateful for the support of instructors and always happy to work with students who come to see us.
 It is also true, however, that some students who are required to visit the Writing Center may not be as motivated to participate fully in their work with our consultants.
-If there are ways to discuss working with the Writing Center as opportunity, rather than an obstacle or punishment, that helps us in our work with students.
+If there are ways to discuss working with the Writing Center as opportunity, rather than an obstacle or punishment, that helps us in our work with students

 How are University Writing Center consultants trained and can they work with students in my discipline?

 Our consultants are graduate students from the UofL English Department.
 They have all had graduate course work in the theory and practice of teaching writing.
 Their coursework includes the theory and practice of working with writing in different disciplines, including writing in the sciences.
 Our consultants can work with any piece of writing, whether for a specific course or for professional or personal development.
 We work with students from every department and college at UofL, from both campuses.
-While not experts on the content of every discipline, our consultants are able to help writers from across the University with issues of organization, audience, form, and usage and style.
+While they are not experts on the content of every discipline, our consultants are able to help writers from across the University with issues of organization, audience, form, and usage and style.
 Our consultants also offer suggestions to help with writing process issues such as getting started and approaching revision.
 We also welcome collaborative projects as well as multimedia projects.